csu-hci-projects/Utilizing-Virtual-Reality-for-Space-Education/README.md

 ## checkpoint 2 instruction

-Create a video submission that
+Create a video submission on YouTube
 - Run the project and show how it works
 - Detail how the related experiment of the project work
 - Describe the unfinisehd part of the project at the time of the video's submission